 Babies born in the UK

 At present, it is not necessary for a baby born in the UK to regularise their immigration permission in the UK unless they intend to leave the UK and re-enter, in which case the baby must have valid immigration permission to re-enter the UK.
 Therefore, a successful visa application must be made either in the UK prior to leaving, or from the baby’s home country before returning to the UK.

 Switching - can a dependant apply if they are currently in the UK under another visa category?

 It is only possible to switch to the Dependant category if you are currently in the UK under another dependant category under the Points Based System i.e. 'Tier 1 Post Study Work Dependant', or alternatively, 'Student Dependant' under the old rules.

 Points Based System dependants who apply for leave to remain in the UK will be able to 'switch' into that category from other types of other immigration permission, though not from visitor leave, temporary admission or temporary release.
 This affects the dependants of Tier 1, Tier 2 and Tier 5 migrants.
 It also affects the dependants of Tier 4 migrants who are:

 - government-sponsored and studying a course over six months long, OR

 - studying a postgraduate level course at least 12 months long and sponsored by a recognised body or a body in receipt of public funding as a higher education institution (Edinburgh Napier University is an HEI)

-It means, for example, that it will be possible to apply as a Tier 4 dependant after having been in the UK with Tier 4 or other types of leave, without having to leave the UK to apply for entry clearance.
+It means, for example, that it will be possible to apply as a Student Route dependant after having been in the UK with Tier 4 or other types of leave, without having to leave the UK to apply for entry clearance.
 This is as a result of a judgment of the High Court.